The Galen Institute works on public policy ideas that:

 Galen email alerts.
 Our regular email alerts provide up-to-the-minute commentary on health policy events, distribute news articles and writings from Consensus Group participants, and present announcements of upcoming events.
 Our growing list of thousands of subscribers includes members of Congress and their staffs, administration officials, health care reporters, health policy experts and academics around the country, physicians, state-based think tanks, and many others in and outside the health care field.

 Books, papers, commentary articles.
 Our commentary articles are published virtually every week in major newspapers around the country, including the Philadelphia Inquirer, the Houston Chronicle, the St. Paul Pioneer Press, and the San Diego Union-Tribune.
-Our articles also have been published in The Wall Street Journal and The Washington Post, and we are quoted regularly in newspapers and news magazines across the country.
+Our articles also have been published in The New York Times, The Wall Street Journal and The Washington Post, and we are quoted regularly in newspapers and news magazines across the country.